AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 After an account gets activated, the account can be in any of the following states:

-* **Trial** - You can create an Adobe Captivate Prime account and use it without any payment for a period of 30 days.
+* **Trial** - You can create an Adobe Learning Manager account and use it without any payment for a period of 30 days.
 There is no limit on the number of learners registered during the trial period.
 * **Active** - In this state, the account has active learner subscriptions with recurring monthly payment as per the subscription order.
 * **Inactive** - An account moves into inactive state in the following scenarios: